-Subject Code Subject Name Credits A Allotted Total APST-102 Probability Theory Practical 4 AFS1-102 Theory 4] 4 Course Objective about classes of son random variab lity measures gence in probability and the important theorems with proofs.
+Subject Code Subject Name Total

+APST-102 Probability Theory Practical 1

+APS1-102 Theory 4 4

+Course Objective about classes of s on random variab lity measures gence in probability and

+the important theorems with proofs.
 3. To discuss about inequalities on expectations with their derivations and laws of numbers.
-To explain ordered statistics and their properties.
 1. Students must have knowledge about random variables, expectations, sets and their properties and inequalities where ever necessary.
 Course 2.
-Students also know the weak law, strong law and central limit 000000 theorem and their importance.
+Students also know the weak law, strong law and central limit Out comes theorem and their importance.
 Out comes 3.
 Students get the knowledge of the Central limit theorem and their real life uses.
 4. Students can get the knowledge of the inequalities of probability and their uses.